qmuloadmin/rust-training/Module I - Introduction to Rust.md

 println!("You said {} word{}", input.len(), if input.len() > 1 {"s"} else {""});
 ```

 Important observation: the `if` block does not include `return`, but it automatically returns the last statement's value, in this case `"s"`.
 This is a very common pattern that at first will seem very strange, but over time you'll come to appreciate it.
+(Note: technically any expression without a `;` returns, however this should be the last line)

 In functions, the last line of a function is returned, even if `return` is not specified (use `return` only for returning _early_).
 Consider the following: